ndangelo/type/_posts/docs/2016-04-25-east-jekyll.markdown

 ---

-### Copyright Information

-You will find copyright information at the bottom of `_includes/sidebar.html` file.

----

 ## Support

-If you have any questions, I'd be happy to answer them.
-Please don't hesitate to contact at:
+If you have any questions, I’d be happy to answer them.

 * _Email:_ [aspirethemes@gmail.com](mailto:aspirethemes@gmail.com)
 * _Twitter:_ [@aspirethemes](https://twitter.com/aspirethemes)